williamhoos/testrepo/docs/source/participant.rst

 The foregoing subsystems and related APIs and data tables are described in detail in the :ref:`Initial Sign-up` or :ref:`Existing Sign-in` workflow sections.

 ..
-Attention:: Before proceeding to OSS license, verify that all Private Access Connect components are removed from PEER and functions occur only through on demand APIs and scheduled data synchronization, if needed.
+Important:: Before proceeding to OSS license, verify that all Private Access Connect components are removed from PEER and functions occur only through on demand APIs and scheduled data synchronization, if needed.

 ..
 Attention:: Verify proper placement of all MixPanel and Google Analytics cookies